dylanm5017/dylanm5017/README.md

 # Dylan

-software engineer
+Software Engineer
 I like tinkering with things

 ---

-I spend most of my time building, breaking, and figuring out how things work.
+Building, breaking, and figuring things out.

-nothing too serious, just small ideas, experiments, and whatever catches my interest.
+I enjoy setting up new projects,
+refactoring messy systems,
+and making complex things feel simple.

+Always trying to learn better ways to do things.

+Angular · TypeScript · C# · Playwright · SQL

 ---

-## work

-angular + typescript
-c#
-playwright (testing)
-sql / system integrations

----

-## here

-some projects are polished
-some are half-finished
-most exist because i was curious about something

----

-> usually building something, even if it’s just to see what happens
+> Usually building something, even if it’s just to see what happens